About the awards

 Programmes that engaged audiences with climate change

 There is no question that climate change is one of the big problems facing humanity.
 This award celebrates those productions that have drawn attention to climate change in ways that audiences found helpful and engaging.
-We are asking audiences to nominate any programmes they found helpful.
+The following programmes have been nominated and we would like you to vote for one of them:

 Local community climate action documentary by school or college